Sending too much traffic too the App Stores might negatively impact your App Store ranking.

 Leave the App Store?

 The only thing you can do against the App Store algorithm punishing you for sending people to the Store is selling your app directly.
 We are currently setting up an independent sales framework for our Windows apps.
-We might add it to the Windows Store later.
 Custom sales solutions are a hassle.
 But like Radiohead said:

 I don’t care if it hurts